Claire Horton

-In 2016, she was named Charity Chief Executive of the Year at the Third Sector Awards in recognition of her role in turning around Battersea from an operating deficit, and increasing income, profile, volunteers and foster careers.
+In 2016, she was named Charity Chief Executive of the Year at the Third Sector Awards in recognition of her role in turning around Battersea from an operating deficit, increasing income, profiles, and volunteers as well as fostering careers.

 In 2017 she was named UK Director of the Year, in the IoD Director of the Year awards.
 Horton took home the Public & Non Profit Director award, as well as winning the overall national, Director of the Year title.

-Horton’s key area of work is creating and building partnerships and strategic alliances, business turnaround, income generation, organisational growth.
+Horton’s key area of work is creating and building partnerships and strategic alliances, business turnaround, income generation, organizational growth.
 She works across the UK and the Commonwealth with Governments, Ministers, Diplomats and multiple stakeholders from the public, private and third sectors on major change, sustainable development and innovation projects.

 Horton was appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to animal welfare.
 That same year, she was also appointed Director-General of the Commonwealth War Graves Commission.

 Horton received an Honorary Silver Medal of Jan Masaryk from the Czech Republic Ambassador at the Czech Embassy in London in July 2021.